solliancenet/microsoft-postgres-docs-project/labs/01_getting_started.md

     ![Alt text](media/01_00_databases.png)

-5. Fill out the Basics tab with the following information, be sure to replace `PREFIX` with your lab information:
+5. Fill out the Basics tab with the following information, be sure to replace `PREFIX` with your lab information or a unique prefix such as your initials (ex `ABC`), also replace the `REGION`:

    - Resource Group: Name of your lab resource group
-   - Server name:  `PREFIX-pg-flex-eastus-16`
+   - Server name:  `PREFIX-pg-flex-REGION-16`
-   - Region: `East US`
+   - Region: `REGION`
    - PostgreSQL Version: `16`
    - Workload Type: `Production (Small/Medium-size)`